 Under the Equity Incentive Plan, RUs can be issued to better align the interests of the recipient with the interests of Unitholders and to facilitate the retention of key employees through long term ownership of Units.
 The number of RUs to be awarded to a recipient is equal to (i) the monetary value of the award, (ii) divided by the volume-weighted average closing price of a Unit on the TSX for the five trading days immediately preceding the date of grant.
-RUs are granted at the discretion of the executive team and vest over six years in equal installments.
+RUs are granted at the discretion of the executive team, with approval from the Board of Trustees, and vest over six years in equal installments.